 The proposed annexation site has long been planned for urban levels of development.
-The site was included in the original UGB boundary when it was established by Metro in 1979.
-The entire site has been designated Future Urban FU on the City's comprehensive plan map since 2004 and that decision has been acknowledged.
+The site was brought into the UGB in 2004.
+The entire site has been designated FU-Future Urban on the City's comprehensive plan map since 2006 although that map has not been acknowledged.